Lay3rLabs/TrustGraph/PLAN.md

 - [x] Basic test scaffold

 2. MVP
-- [ ] Module for direct voting with Merkle Proofs (similar to MerkleGov + MerkleVote)
+- [x] Module for direct voting with Merkle Proofs (similar to MerkleGov + MerkleVote)
-- [ ] Module that syncs top N accounts as signers (similar to VotingPower.sol)
+- [x] Module that syncs top N accounts as signers (similar to VotingPower.sol)
-- [ ] Add zodiac module for WAVS agent
+- [x] Add zodiac module for WAVS agent
-- [ ] Documentation of how these work
+- [x] Documentation of how these work
-- [ ] Wire up components and WAVS deployments
+- [-] Wire up components and WAVS deployments

 3. Refinement
 - [ ] Implement and document the fallback mechanism for governance (this should be fairly straightforward with Zodiac hopefully)

 ### MVP Symbient
-- [ ] Add LLM Module
+- [x] Add LLM Module
 - [ ] People make an attestation (with payment, some funds go to operators)
 - [ ] Deterministic Agent evaluates suggestion ()
 - [ ] People attest to which suggestions they like the most